 In addition to standard SPC limits such as Specifications Limits/Engineering Limits and Control Limits, WinSPC includes a set of limits that serves a different purpose.
 Reasonable Limits offer remedies to a variety of scenarios that are occasionally problematic -- in particular, two scenarios relating to data collection and one related to histograms.

 Understanding Reasonable Limits

-Reasonable Limits are values that mark the boundary of reasonable data.
-Values that fall outside of reasonable limits are considered to be erroneous outliers that are so far beyond data you would expect in actual production, that it serves no purpose to record that value, and therefore is statistically irrelavent.
+Reasonable Limits are values that mark the boundary between data that is reasonably possible (reasonable data) versus data you can't realistically expect to collect (unreasonable data).
+Values that fall outside of Reasonable Limits are considered to be erroneous outliers that are so far beyond data you would expect in actual production.
+That data serves no purpose, and to record that value would be statistically irrelavent.
 These unreasionalbe values are commonly attributable to data-entry errors -- pressing 9 on a keyboard instead of 0, for instance, or neglecting to enter in a decimal (.) in the proper location.
-Reasonable limits are always wider than specification limits and control limits.
-In WinSPC, reasonable limits are primarily used to:
+Reasonable Limits are always wider than Specification Limits and Control Limits.
+In WinSPC, Reasonable Limits are primarily used to:

 - Detect and reject unreasonable data

 - Manipulate the default amount of blank space on a histogram

 Reasonable Limits in a Fresh Installation of WinSPC

 In a clean installation of WinSPC, Reasonable Limits are enforced, by default, via the Standard Template that includes a Reject Trigger on the 'Outside Resonable Limits' Sample Level Test.